Terrestrial VHF Radio Signal Propagation – BLOS

 Calculation of Total Terrestrial VHF DX Circuit loss - A Practical Example

 Before I conclude this article, let me leave you with a realistic set of calculations as we could apply to practical scenarios.
 In the example that I cite, the VHF radio signal propagation circuit is a DX path lying in the northern plains of India.
 We will now analyze the Mussoorie - New Delhi 2m VHF link.
-Mussoorie is a hill station at the foothills of the Himalaya mountain ranges in the north...
+Mussoorie is a hill station at the foothills of the Himalayas mountain ranges in the north...
 BTW, for those interested Himalayas is the home of Mt.
 Everest too.

 From several locations at Mussoorie hills, the northern plains of India present a clear view over a wide-angle that easily allows VHF/UHF DX radio communication into the plains.
-The practical coverage distance from Mussoorie is along an arc of a radius of 270-300 Km under standard atmospheric refractivity gradient.
+The practical coverage distance from Mussoorie is along an arc of a radius of 270-300 Km under a standard atmospheric refractivity gradient.
 Under super-refraction, it could extend by another couple of hundred kilometers.
 The terrain area coverage for 2m VHF is typically over an arc of 150° and spanning across at least 90,000-100,000 Sq.Km.
 Here is a map image showing typical coverage.

 In the example below, I will perform link loss calculations for a 2m VHF radio signal propagation circuit between Mussoorie and my (VU2NSB) home QTH in New Delhi, India.
 Check out the link path profile shown in the illustration below.
 The illustration marks both ends of the communication circuit on a topographical terrain profile along with the path distance and antenna heights.
 Here are the path variables that we will use in our example.